 When a sample is to be prepared for examination at the SEM level, there are a few things one must keep in mind.
 The most important being that the sample must remain in as unaltered state as possible for valuable information to be gained.
 This is not always possible, especially with samples that are not electrically conductive.
 Why is conductivity important?

 The design of the SEM is that the specimen stage is at ground potential.
-It is hoped that the primary electron beam is absorbed by the specimen, and then this current is dissapated through the stage.
-Failure of the current to dissapate results in specimen charging, which at the least, makes imaging difficult.
+It is hoped that the primary electron beam is absorbed by the specimen, and then this current is dissipated through the stage.
+Failure of the current to dissipate results in specimen charging, which at the least, makes imaging difficult.
 Therefore, there should be a conductive path from the point of beam impingement, through the specimen, specimen mount, and finally specimen stage.